 You will be required to complete a 5-7 page reflection paper in this course.
 This paper should summarize your personal experience in the course.
 Journals should serve as a good source of data about how you were feeling about material in the course.
 This paper should include what you felt was the most important part of the class, a reflection on your personal growth, and a reflection on the course material and discussions.
 This paper must be typed.
-Papers must be in Times New Roman 12 point font, default margins.
+Please use Times New Roman 12 pt font.
+Papers must be in Times New Roman 12 point font, 1 inch margins with page numbers.